alexandervandesteene/dotfiles/README.md

-# Dries's Dotfiles
+# Alexander's Dotfiles

 This repository serves as my way to help me setup and maintain my Mac.
 It takes the effort out of installing everything manually.
 Everything needed to install my preferred setup of macOS is detailed in this readme.
-Feel free to explore, learn and copy parts for your own dotfiles.
-Enjoy! :smile:

-📖 Read the blog post: https://driesvints.com/blog/getting-started-with-dotfiles
-📺 Watch the screencast on Laracasts: https://laracasts.com/series/guest-spotlight/episodes/1
+Based on [Dries Vints' dotfiles](https://driesvints.com/blog/getting-started-with-dotfiles) with personal customizations.

 ## A Fresh macOS Setup